Exploring the Central Coast in any Weather

 Local Markets

-Markets are a staple of weekend life on the Central Coast.
-They offer a relaxed way to discover artisan products, local produce, handmade gifts, and live music—all in scenic, family-friendly settings.
+Markets are a staple of weekend life on the Central Coast and one of the easiest ways to experience the region like a local.
+They offer a relaxed way to discover artisan products, fresh local produce, handmade gifts and live music, all set against some of the Coast’s most scenic backdrops.

 Live Entertainment